spencertipping/tau/doc/xi.md

 ## ξ bounds and overflow
-ξs fully serialize all values into bytestreams and are bounded by total capacity. ξs can carry overflowing values by allocating a special sidecar buffer, but only if they have no other data.
+ξs fully serialize all values into bytestreams and are bounded by total capacity. ξs can carry overflowing values by allocating a one-off sidecar buffer, but only if they have no other data.
 (So a 64-byte ξ could carry a 256-byte η, but only if it were otherwise empty.
 It would temporarily allocate a larger buffer, then drop the buffer as soon as the reader had consumed the η.)